-bfrog 16 hours ago
+bfrog a year ago

 To clarify, in signing you have to convert xml to bytes you can get back in the other side, while modifying the same bytes injecting signatures.
 The whole custom canonical xml serializer is actually complex with escape rules and a bunch of other insanity.
 On the other side you have to do the opposite by dropping the signature element and serializing the same way.